jafarijason/automated-trading-strategy-using-machine-learning/01_set_up_environment_and_data/README.md

 1. **Install [Docker Desktop](https://docs.docker.com/desktop/)** for [Windows](https://docs.docker.com/docker-for-windows/install/) or [Mac OS](https://docs.docker.com/docker-for-mac/install/).
     - For guidance on installing Docker for Windows 10 Home, which requires an additional step to enable the virtual machine platform, see [here](https://docs.docker.com/docker-for-windows/install-windows-home/).
     - Review the "Getting Started" guides for [Windows](https://docs.docker.com/docker-for-windows/) or [Mac OS](https://docs.docker.com/docker-for-mac/).
+    - Please see [here](https://github.com/stefan-jansen/machine-learning-for-trading/tree/master/installation#running-the-notebooks-using-a-docker-container) for additional details on Docker installation and some advice on troubleshooting.
     - Under *Preferences*, look for *Resources* to find out how you can **increase the memory** allocated to the container; the default setting is too low given the size of the data.
 Increase to at least 4GB.
 2. **Clone the starter repo** using the following command: `git clone https://github.com/stefan-jansen/automated-trading-strategy-using-machine-learning.git` and change into the new directory.
 3. [Register](https://www.quandl.com/sign-up) for a (free) personal **Quandl account** to obtain an API key that you'll below to download stock price data.